🇹🇭

 Where It Gets Harder

-Thailand's Level 1 ranking reflects real infrastructure — but that infrastructure is concentrated in cities and wellness-focused islands.
+Thailand's Level 1 ranking reflects real infrastructure.
+That infrastructure is concentrated in cities and wellness-focused islands.
 Step outside it and friction rises fast.

 🗺️

-Rural provinces Jay restaurants appear near Buddhist temples and in larger towns, but in agricultural and coastal fishing communities options beyond plain rice and fresh fruit can be scarce.
-The rural north and northeast require more planning than the country ranking suggests.
+Jay restaurants appear near Buddhist temples and in larger towns, but in agricultural and fishing communities options beyond plain rice and fresh fruit can be scarce.
+The rural north and northeast require considerably more planning than the country ranking suggests.
+Stock up before entering areas without reliable Jay infrastructure.

 🏝️

-Tourist island kitchens On smaller or less wellness-focused islands, tourist-facing restaurants often interpret "vegetarian" as no meat while continuing to use fish sauce freely.
-Staff may confirm a dish is fine without understanding that fish sauce is the issue — they answer the meat question and stop there.
+On smaller or party-oriented islands, tourist-facing restaurants often interpret vegetarian as no meat while freely using fish sauce.
+Staff may confirm a dish is fine without understanding that fish sauce is the issue.
+A written phrase card covering all four exclusions is more reliable than spoken requests in these environments.

 🍛

-The curry paste trap Even well-intentioned restaurants serving "vegetable curry" will typically use commercial curry paste containing shrimp paste.
-The dish looks entirely plant-based in the bowl.
-Ask specifically about the paste — this is a different question from asking about meat and needs a different phrase.
+Even well-intentioned restaurants serving vegetable curry will very often use commercial curry paste containing shrimp paste.
+The dish looks entirely plant-based in the bowl and the cook believes it is fine because there is no meat.
+Ask specifically about the curry paste base: this is a different question from asking about meat and requires the separate kapi phrase.

 🏠

-Guesthouses and homestays Breakfast at smaller guesthouses often involves fish sauce in rice porridge, condiments, and sauces that aren't announced.
-Communicate your full exclusion list at check-in, not just at the table.
-A written card works better here than anywhere else in Thailand.
+Breakfast at smaller guesthouses often involves fish sauce in rice porridge, condiments, and sauces that are not announced.
+Give your full exclusion list at check-in, not just at the table.
+A written card showing all four Thai phrases works better here than verbal communication and is worth preparing before you arrive.

 Is this ranking right?